scality/Zenko/docs/docsource/Installation/configure/adding_CIFS_storage.rst

 Cosmos CIFS/SMB Use Case
 ------------------------

-By design, storage backend integration into Zenko and Cloudserver are only limited by the type of volumes supported by Kubernetes.
+By design, storage backend integration into Zenko and Cloudserver is only limited by the type of volumes supported by Kubernetes.
 Fortunately, Kubernetes supports “FlexVolume” drivers that allow for custom volume driver integration into the Kubernetes ecosystem.
 This